soniavaidya05/leakyemotions/README.md

 We have included a [pre-commit](https://pre-commit.com/) configuration to automatically run all CI tasks whenever you attempt to commit to the Sorrel repository.

-> [!WARNING]
-> We highly recommend you use pre-commit as pull requests will NOT be
-> merged unless you pass ALL CI checks (including the pre-commit CI check).

 To set up pre-commit, start by confirming that it's installed by running:
 ```
 pre-commit --version